 What methodology is used to produce the various estimates published by the LAUS program?

-Why are some of the detailed data available at the national level not also available at the state, metropolitan area, county, and city level?
+Why are not all the detailed data available at the national level also available at the state, metropolitan area, county, and city levels?

 What is the "Handbook" method?

 The Handbook method is a building-block approach using data from several sources—including the Current Population Survey, the Current Employment Statistics program,